mrousavy/react-native-multithreading/README.md

 1. At the moment, only iOS is implemented.
 2. Since the library uses JSI for synchronous native methods access, remote debugging (e.g. with Chrome) is no longer possible.
 Instead, you should use [Flipper](https://fbflipper.com).
 3. All functions you are calling inside a custom thread, must be workletized to truly run on a separate thread.
 So add the `'worklet'` directive at the top of every function you're calling in that thread (including the thread callback itself), and don't forget to install the Reanimated babel plugin.
+4. `console` logging is not yet supported.
+You can use `global._log(message)` to log something to the native console (Xcode Log output).
+5. This library requires a version of react-native-reanimated which includes [PR #1790](https://github.com/software-mansion/react-native-reanimated/pull/1790).
+Either patch it yourself, or wait until that lands in a release.

 ## License